How do I troubleshoot Microsoft SQL issues on my EC2 Windows instance?

 - Uncheck Register this connection's addresses in DNS.

-For more information, see Create listener fails with message "The WSFC cluster could not bring the Network Name resource online".
+If you can't create a SQL listener, additional troubleshooting might be required.
+For more information, see Create listener fails with message "The WSFC cluster could not bring the Network Name resource online" on the Microsoft website.

 SQL Server is slow and causing applications to log timeout errors